 Cruise Itinerary on the Carnival Miracle

-The room we opted for was a suite on the Carnival Miracle, which offered more room than 2 traditional rooms and could sleep all four of us.
+Our room for the cruise was a suite that offered more space than two typical staterooms and could sleep all four of us.
 Thanks to my partially disabled mother, we landed a handicapped room that allowed her more room for maneuvering her walker.
-The couch and bunk bed directly over the couch provided sleeping arrangements for the 3rd and 4th passengers, Peyton and I.
+The couch and bunk bed directly over the couch provided sleeping arrangements for the 3rd and 4th passengers, Peyton and myself.

-Enjoying At Sea Life and the Wondrous Panama Canal
+Enjoying Sea Days and the Wondrous Panama Canal

 The first two days of the Panama Canal cruise were enjoyed at sea with us not having to lift a finger to do anything.
 Our biggest decision of the day was which restaurant to dine at.
 We played games, gambled, visited the spa, read books, ate way too much, and worked on our tans.

-Finally, on day three, we sailed into the busy port of Colon, Panama.
-There were workers and cranes as far as we could see.
-Colorful buildings welcomed us with souvenirs and a meeting place for our excursions.
-My family opted for an excursion with the cruise line that took by ferry boat to the Panama Canal.
-We sailed across Lake Gatun to the Miraflores Locks, which took eight hours hour.
-The pricey excursion included a less than mediocre lunch, huge crowds, and had little to do other than watch the cargo ships around us on their transit through the canal.
-A narrated history of the canal played over a speaker or perhaps it was live, but it was too muffled for us to understand.
-Taking pictures was hard due to the number of people on the boat.
+The pricey excursion included a less-than-mediocre lunch, huge crowds, and had little to do other than watch the cargo ships around us on their transit through the canal.
+A narrated history of the canal played over a speaker (perhaps it was live), but it was too muffled for us to understand.
+Taking pictures was hard due to a large number of people on the boat.

 The Panama Canal was incredibly impressive, but the excursion was boring.
 It was overpriced for what we actually did; however, I was able to check this wonder of the world from my bucket list.
 Seriously, if you have been through a locks system on a boat before, it was not that thrilling.

-The zip lines were approximately 175 feet in the air and we were double harnassed/hooked.
-Thought it was a bit scary on the first zip, soon after, Peyton and I loved soaring through the air, free as a bird, at incredibly high speeds!.
-I am glad I did not back out because it truly was exhilarating fun!
+The zip lines were approximately 175 feet in the air, and we were double harnassed/hooked.
+Though it was a bit scary on the first zip, soon after, Peyton and I loved soaring through the air, free as a bird, at incredibly high speeds!.
+I am glad I did not back out because it truly was exhilarating fun.

-The rainforest of Costa Rica was peaceful during our aerial tram ride.
+Later, we took an aerial tram ride through the peaceful rainforest of Costa Rica.
 We saw many species of wildlife, butterflies, bird, and plants.
 I was disappointed that we did not see any tree frogs since they seem to be on everything represented by the tourism board of Costa Rica.

 Post-Cruise Everglades Adventure